isabella232/kendo-react-animation/README.md

 ## Browser Support

-The Animation components support all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The Animation components work in all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary